aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

-the default [Style](../../com.aspose.cells/style) object of the workbook.
+Gets the default [Style](../../com.aspose.cells/style) object of the workbook.
 The DefaultStyle property is useful to implement a Style for the whole Workbook.

 ```
 Workbook workbook = new Workbook();